Mobile Forces

-Mobile Forces is a first-person shooter video game developed by Rage Software using the Unreal Engine and published by Majesco Entertainment.
+Mobile Forces is a 2002 first-person shooter video game developed by Rage Software and published by Majesco for Microsoft Windows.
+The game uses the Unreal Engine.
 The core team of Rage Games who developed Mobile Forces went on to become Realtime Worlds.

 Gameplay

-Mobile Forces is a first person shooter game where battles against the opposing team or against other players happen to win matches.
+Mobile Forces is a first-person shooter game where battles against the opposing team or against other players happen to win matches.
 Game features two singleplayer modes - Missions and Skirmish.
 In the former, players are required to excel at a set number of game styles in order to unlock further maps on which to play.
 Within each next map, bot difficulty level rises up and goes through seven bot skill levels.
 Skirmish game mode allows to play custom matches.

 Mobile Forces has eight different game modes: